holepunchto/bare-module/README.md

   isDynamicImport = false,
   // The referring module.
   referrer = null,
   // The type of the module.
 See Module.constants.types for possible values.
+The
-  // The default is based on the `attributes`'s `type` property. type,
+  // default is the equivalent constant of the `attributes`'s `type` property. type,
   // The assumed type of a module without a type using an ambiguous extension
   // such as `.js`.
 See Module.constants.types.
 Inherited from `referrer` if it